- Code TETM2004

 - Use an active vocabulary of about 3000 words.

-- Communicate in speaking and writing with a degree of confidence in a variety of contexts, including discussing one’s own education and schools, families, transport, and giving directions using a map.
+- Communicate in speaking and writing with a degree of confidence in a variety of contexts, including discussing one’s own education and schools, families, transport, navigation and map reading, organising and writing invitation for social events.

 This course is 100% online.

-On successful completion of this course, students will have the knowledge and skills to engage at an Advanced Beginner level of Tetum.
+On successful completion of this course, students will have the knowledge and skills to engage at an Lower-Intermediate level of Tetum.

 Students with native speaker proficiency (may include cognate languages and dialects) must review the language proficiency assessment site and contact the CAP Student Centre for appropriate enrolment advice.
 Students with previous “language experience or exposure” are required to undertake a language proficiency assessment to ensure enrolment at the most appropriate level.